alexocode/talks/tech/quality/testing/presentation.md

 ---

-> Testing is easy now
+> Testing is easy now.
 -- 🧙‍♂️

 ---